-- a.
-Note: School psychologists/school psychology intern responds to complaints.
+- 1. Note: School psychologists/school psychology intern responds to complaints.
 Effective is marked if school psychologist/school psychology intern has received no written complaints within the past year.
 Minimally Effective is marked if the school psychologist/school psychology intern has responded to all written administrative requests to resolve complaints over the past calendar year.
-Not Effective is marked if the administrative requests to responding to written administrative requests to responding to written administrative requests to responding to written administrative requests to respond to complaints within the past calendar year. - b.
+Not Effective is marked if the administrator presents a record of the school psychologist not responding to written administrative requests to respond to complaints within the past calendar year. - 2.
 Justification: Domain 10: Legal, Ethical, and Professional Practice

-Rubric Not Effective Minimally Effective Effective Highly Effective

-Administrator presents a record of the school psychologist not responding to written administrative requests to respond to complaints within the past calendar year.
-School psychologist/school psychology intern has received no written complaints within the past year N/A -- -- -- -----
+Rubric Not Effective Minimally Effective Effective Highly Effective Administrator presents a record of the school psychologist not responding to written administrative requests to respond to complaints within the past calendar year.
+School psychologist/school psychology intern has responded to all written administrative requests to resolve complaints over the past calendar year School psychologist/school psychology intern has received no written complaints within the past year N/A